NotReal003/support/docs/privacy.md

 No other personal data is collected from this feature.

+---

-#### Data Sharing Policy
+## Data Sharing Policy

-We do not sell, trade, or share your personal data with third parties for marketing purposes.
-All collected data is used solely for internal operations (e.g., service delivery) and security.
-Our hosting providers, Cloudflare and Railway, process non-personal data (e.g., traffic logs) as part of their services but do not receive personal information for sharing.
+We **do not sell** your personal data to third parties.
+However, we **may share certain data** with trusted third-party partners for the following purposes:

+- **Analytics and performance tracking** (e.g., Cloudflare, Railway, Google Analytics).
+- **Email delivery and communication** (e.g., Gmail API or related services).
+- **Advertisement delivery** and promotional campaigns.
+- **Legal or security compliance**, if required by law enforcement or regulatory authorities.

+All such third parties are required to handle data responsibly and only use it for the specified operational or service-related purposes.

+---

+## Advertising and Promotions

+By using our services, you agree that we may use your **email address or associated contact information** to send:

+- Service updates and announcements.
+- Promotional offers, newsletters, or ads related to our products or services.
+- Limited third-party offers relevant to our audience.

+You can **opt out** of promotional communications at any time by clicking the "unsubscribe" link in our emails or by contacting us at [support@notreal003.org](mailto:support@notreal003.org).
+Opt-out requests will be processed when feasible, but response or removal timeframes are **not guaranteed**.

+---

-#### Access to Personal Data
+## Access to Personal Data

-Only the Owner and Admin have access to sensitive information like IP addresses and account details, ensuring strict control over your data.
+Only the **Owner and Admin** have access to sensitive information such as IP addresses and account details, ensuring strict control over your data.

 ::: info ADDITIONAL INFORMATION
 We use Cloudflare (for security and performance) and Railway Hosting (for website hosting).
 These services may collect non-personal data, such as IP addresses or usage statistics, as part of their standard operations.
 For more details, see:
 - [Cloudflare Privacy Policy](https://www.cloudflare.com/privacypolicy/)
 - [Railway Privacy Policy](https://railway.app/legal/privacy)
 :::

+---

-## Your Rights (Future being developed)
+## Your Rights (In Development)

 You have the right to:
 - Request access to your personal data.
 - Ask for corrections or updates.
 - Request deletion of your data.

-To exercise these rights, email us at [support@notreal003.org](mailto:support@notreal003.org).
-We’ll respond within 30 days.
+- Opt out of promotional communications.

+All such requests must be made via email at [support@notreal003.org](mailto:support@notreal003.org).
+Please note that **we are not obligated to respond within a fixed timeframe**, and **requests may be rejected** for operational, legal, or technical reasons.

+---

+## Data Retention

+All collected data (including account, IP, request, and analytics data) is **retained indefinitely** until we **fully discontinue our services** and the associated platform becomes **permanently unavailable**.
+Once discontinued, all stored data will be securely deleted.

+---

 ## Policy Changes

 ::: danger POLICY UPDATES
 This policy may change as our services evolve.
 Minor updates will be reflected here with a new date and version number.
-For significant changes (e.g., new data collection practices), we’ll not be notifying users via email or a notice on our site.
-We recommend reviewing this page periodically.
+For significant changes (e.g., new data collection or sharing practices), we’ll update this page without prior notice.
+We recommend reviewing this policy periodically to stay informed.
 :::

+---

 ::: details ADDITIONAL INFORMATION WE STORE
 - **Request Page Submissions**: We store your submitted requests along with the Display Name used.
 - **Player Stats Check**: Successfully searched player names are stored as noted above.
+- **Analytics Data**: Aggregated usage statistics, such as session duration and referrer pages, are stored for performance optimization.
 :::